BusinessEnterpriseInstitute/my.exitplanning/docroot/sites/all/modules/views_custom_cache/README.txt

 arguments into account:

-* Custom cache: view's all arguments: All view's arguments, including contextual and exposed filters, will be taken into account.
+* Custom cache: view's all arguments: All view's arguments, including contextual and exposed filters, will be taken into account (recommended).
 * Custom cache: view's first argument: Only first view argument, even if it is a contextual or exposed filter, will be taken into account.